mozilla-services/merino-py/docs/adr/0003-test-containers.md

 These test layers are white-box, which means developers can more easily set up program environments to test either happy paths or edge cases.
-In addition, tooling for debugging and measuring code coverage is readily available in these layers.[Testcontainers][4] can be used to increase the scope of integration tests, covering the interface with third-party integrations, the current test strategy's point of weakness.
+In addition, tooling for debugging and measuring code coverage is readily available in these layers.[Testcontainers][4] can be used to increase the scope of integration tests, covering the backend layer logic and network communication with third-party integrations, the current test strategy's point of weakness.

 #### Pros